Purposes of the organization

 - Developing higher self-expectations

-In a way, having hope and expectation is a bit like having the “placebo effect” on your side.
+In a way, if nothing else, having hope and expectation is a bit like having the “placebo effect” on your side.
 When facing challenges, experience tells you it’s possible for you to succeed, to bounce back, to learn, to grow… to thrive.

 A community that thrives by supporting its members to pursue what is relevant to their health, wellbeing and values, acknowledging and respecting each person’s unique context.